Investin-pro/Investin_docs/docs/manager.md

-At the initialization of a fund the manager is expected to provide certain parameters like:
+At the initialization of a fund the manager is expected to provide certain parameters such as:

 * Minimum amount

-    This refers to minimum investable amount that an investor can invest in the fund.
-The manager can set this according to their criteria of investment strategy to attract their niche level of investors.
+    This refers to the minimum investable amount that an investor is required to deposit in the fund.
+The manager can set this according to their criteria of investment strategy to attract their target audience.

 * Minimum return

     The manager can set the minimum returns they will be targeting before collecting the performance fee on the positive returns made on AUM.
-The higher it's set, the better with regards to gaining investors' confidence.
+The higher it's set, the better in terms of gaining investors' confidence.
 This parameter once set cannot be changed and the contract will allow manager to collect their fee only when the minimum return criteria is met.
 The current minimum is set at a 5% return on investment.

 * Performance fee

     The manager needs to set the performance fee they will be collecting when the minimum return is met on each individual investment.
-The performance fee parameter is range bound to a ceiling of 40% and 1/10th of the total fee collected by the Manager is allocated towards Investin.
+The performance fee parameter is range bound to a ceiling of 40% and 1/10th of the total performance fee collected by the Manager is allocated towards Investin.